phaserjs/discord-multiplayer-template/README.md

 This project template is designed to be used in conjunction with our [Creating Multiplayer Discord Games with Phaser](https://phaser.io/tutorials/creating-multiplayer-discord-games-with-phaser) tutorial.
 It provides a starting point for creating multiplayer games on Discord with Colyseus and Phaser, utilising their new Embedded App SDK.

+## Requirements

+You need to have Node.js v21 or higher version.

 ## Template Project Structure

 We have provided a default project structure to get you started.
 This is as follows: